zekroTJA/MagicStaffs/README.md

 ## Compiling

-For compiling you need to have installed Java JDK 8.
+For compiling you need to have Java JDK 8 installed.

 1. Clone the Repository:
    ```